hyperledger/fabric/docs/source/performance.md

 The Peer Gateway Service (new in v2.4) and Fabric-Gateway client SDKs offer substantial enhancements over the legacy Go, Java, and Node SDKs.
 The latest Gateway SDKs  provide much improved throughput, and more capabilities and reduced complexity to client applications.
 For example, the Gateway SDKs automatically (attempt to) collect the endorsements required to satisfy not only the chaincode endorsement policy, but also any state-based endorsement policies included with transaction simulation (which is not possible using the legacy SDKs).

 The Peer Gateway Service also reduces the number of network connections a client needs to maintain to submit a transaction.
 Using the legacy SDKs, clients may need to connect to multiple peer and orderer nodes across organizations.
 By contrast, the Peer Gateway Service service enables an application to connect to a single trusted peer, which then collects endorsements from other peer and orderer nodes and submits the transaction on behalf of the client application.
-However, you can still choose to have your application target multiple trusted peers, for high concurrency and redundancy.
+Your application can target multiple trusted peers for high concurrency and redundancy, when necessary.

 Changing your application development environment from the legacy SDKs to the new Peer Gateway Service also reduces client CPU and memory resource requirements, with a modest increase in peer resource requirements.